List of Power Rangers Megaforce characters: X Borgs

 The X Borgs are the robotic foot soldiers of the Armada, marked with an "X" on their chests.
 Being mechanical, they lack the weakness of suffering from fatigue, and thus are much harder to defeat than Loogies.
 As revealed in the "Silver Lining" two parter, the Armada has enough X Borgs, or can mass-produce them fast enough, to launch repeated attacks in the same day.

 Bruisers

 The Bruisers are the elite foot soldiers of the Armada.
 They are much more powerful than the X Borgs and can transform into fighter jets for aerial combat.
 The Bruisers can also be enlarged by the Maximizer to help fight the Megazords and can even assume a half-motorcycle form when enlarged.

 Royal Guards

 The Royal Guards are red versions of the Bruisers that are always seen in pairs and are stronger than Bruisers.
-They are part of the elite squadron of warriors, serving as bodyguards to the royal family.
+They are part of the elite squadron of warriors, serving as bodyguards and commandos to the royal family.